100% Internship Match Rate Among 4th Year Students – 2016-2018

 5. Is the GRE required if I already have a master's degree or am enrolled in a master's program?

 Yes, we cannot waive the GRE requirement under any circumstances for our doctoral programs.

 6. Am I eligible to receive a nested Master of Arts in Clinical Psychology?

-Students who have completed 80 credit hours toward the Psy.D. are eligible to receive a nested Master of Arts in Clinical Psychology.
+Students who have completed 64 credit hours toward the Psy.D. and the full PSY 733-735 Practica course series are eligible to receive a nested Master of Arts in Clinical Psychology.
 Students must complete and submit the Graduation Application found on the Registrar’s Office web page and pay the appropriate graduation fee in order to obtain the degree.
 Application for the M.A. is required as a condition of doctoral candidacy unless a student petitions for exemption based on having already obtained an M.A. in Clinical or Professional Psychology elsewhere.

 7. Am I required to attend full time, or may I go at my own pace?